lumina-desktop/lumina-docs/lumina.rst

 * **Snap Plugins to Grid:** this option only appears when the desktop is unlocked.
 Used to align and resize all the desktop plugins on an invisible 32x32 pixel grid, with special adjustments to align on the bottom and right screen edges if necessary, in order to provide a uniform appearance.

-* **Tile Plugins:** this option only appears when the desktop is unlocked.
-Used to

-* **Cascade Plugins:** this option only appears when the desktop is unlocked.
-Used to

-* **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, or cancel the log out window.
+* **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, cancel the log out window, or suspend the system.

 .. index:: Lumina
 .. _Lumina Configuration: